 Elizabeth died in 1726 after forty years of marriage, just a few months after the birth of her grand-daughter Zilla, our ancestor.
 Her life would have been comfortable financially – her husband Francis was a “yeoman” and left property to the value of £40 in his will, about £79,000 in 2020 wage terms.

-Mother of Barzilai Barker and daughter of Richard Johnson
+Mother of Barzilai Barker and daughter of Robert and Susannah Johnson

 Married Francis Barker on 6 July 1686